 The Berlin-based duo travels to a number of stunning natural locations painted by famous artists like Monet, Van Gogh, and Ferdinand Hodler.
 But, rather than painting the scenery, in der Beek paints the pattern of his own shirt.
 Schubert’s photographs of the resulting scenes are very funny, presenting an interesting challenge for art experts who want to try identifying which painter inspired which image.

-“Confronted with the immenseness of the mountains and the littleness of my canvasses, I decided to paint what’s nearest to me instead of what’s afield and giant,” in der Beek said of the project.
+“Confronted with the immenseness of the mountains and the littleness of my canvasses, I decided to paint what’s nearest to me instead of what’s afield and giant,” in der Beek dijo of the project.
 It definitely helps that he seems to have a 1980s-inspired penchant for vividly patterned sweaters and stripe-y polo shirts.